hai-vr/documentation/docs/products/xyvr/multiple-accounts.md

 ### Alt accounts

-If a user has an alt account on the same social VR app, you can also associate it with that user.
+If a user has an alt account on the same social VR app, you can also associate it with that user, using the same procedure as above.

 Users with alt accounts can be searched using `has:alt`